 Red Billed Chough breeding and reintroduction

-Choughs have been absent from the wild in Kent for over 200 years due to habitat loss and historical persecution.
-Yet, this species has retained a deep cultural link throughout Kent's history - these iconic birds can be spotted on pub signs across our county as well as on the Canterbury coat of arms itself.
+Choughs have been missing from the wild in Kent for over 200 years, primarily due to habitat loss and historical persecution.
+Despite their absence, these iconic birds remain deeply rooted in Kent's cultural history, appearing on pub signs across the county and even featuring on the Canterbury coat of arms.

 Chough Coat Arms